alexcolls/web3-contracts-bundle/contracts/games/ElementalRaiders/Vials/README.md

 Creates a new vial with the specified details.
 Requires the caller to be the contract's admin.

+### setTokenRoyalty

+Sets the new feeNumerator for the royaltyAmount.(ERC2981)

 ## Getters

 - vials: Returns the details of a specific vial, including price, supply, and ownership.

 - isMinted: Returns if an address claimed or not a specific vial collection, requiring as parameters the VialId and the public address.

+- royaltyInfo: Returns the Royalty receiver and the the royaltyAmount.
+(ERC2981)

 ## Solidity Version